 Don’t you just love how thick this wooden candle holder is!
 I knew it would be perfect for this project when I spied it in the thrift store that day.
 It is solid and the heaviest part of this project.

 If you have seen any of my projects before, you know I am a fan of pretty craft paper.
 When I bought this pretty toile print, I didn’t even have a project in mind!
-Do you do that?
+I found it at Hobby Lobby.

 Three coats of DecoArt Tutti Fruitti acrylic paint later and this project is complete.